 - a lower appetite than normal

-Paracetamol is recommended before the administration of meningococcal B vaccine in children less than two years of age
+Paracetamol is recommended before and following the administration of meningococcal B vaccine in children less than two years of age

 Very rarely, a severe allergic reaction to the vaccine